indianpenny/cs_11_assignments/README.md

 Note: Make sure to input words in all capital letters.

 Feel free to use this program to calculate the Scrabble score of words and find the highest-scoring word in a list!

+# **FactorCubic.py**
+This Python code is a tool for factoring cubic polynomials.
+It takes user inputs for the coefficients of the cubic, quadratic, linear, and constant terms.
+Then, it appends both the positive and negative versions of the factors of the constant term and stores them in a list.
+It then goes through that list by taking the value of the item and plugs it in for x into the original polynomial, and continues this process until the polynomial yields a value of zero.
+It then takes the value that caused the polynomial to become zero, and identifies it as one factor of the polynomial.
+Finally, it uses that value to perform synthetic division and displays the factored form of the resultant polynomial.
+If possible, it also calculates and displays the real solutions to the cubic equation.
+If no real solutions exist, it informs the user accordingly.